vlonje20/dev-init-app/READMe.md

 - Add Container ==> Chose Tomcat Version (It should be the latest stable version):
   - Under Containers/Tomcat 9.x Remote
   - add new credentials
-  - use your tomcat credentials that you will configure in the 'tomcat-users.xml'
+  - use your tomcat credentials that you will configure in the `tomcat-users.xml`
+  - Use the following credential: `manager-gui,admin-gui,manager-script`
-  - Follow the steps below to create your user in 'tomcat-users.xml'
+  - Follow the steps below to create your user in `tomcat-users.xml`
+##

-To create your tomcat credentials:
+To create your tomcat credentials: <br>
-- On your terminal do the following:
+On your terminal do the following:
 ```
 sudo nano /etc/tomcat9/tomcat-users.xml
 ```
-- Paste the following just above the </tomcat-users> closing.
+Paste the following just above the </tomcat-users> closing:
 ```
 <user username="tomcat" password="admin123" roles="manager-gui,admin-gui"/>
 <user username="vin" password="admin123" roles="manager-gui,admin-gui,manager-script"/>
 ```
+##
 - Under Tomcat URL
 - Copy and paste your Tomcat URL
 - Save